opensussex/Lazarus-FreeVision-Tutorial/English/06_-_Lists_and_ListBoxes/15_-_ListBox_Sorted/readme.md

 ```

-Declare the, which releases the.*of the list.
+Declare the Destructor, which releases the memory of the list.

 ```pascal
 type